Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 One person dies every 36 seconds in the United States from cardiovascular disease.
 Heart disease costs the United States about $363 billion each year from 2016 to 2017.
 This includes the cost of health care services, medicines, and lost productivity due to death.

-Therefore, it is important to detect cardiovascular disease as early as possible so that management with counselling and medicines can begin.
+Therefore, it is important to detect cardiovascular disease as early as possible so that management with counselling and medicine can begin.

 But, it can be difficult to identify high risk CVD patients due to the multi-factorial nature of risk factors.This is where machine learning models can be used to help in early detection of high risk patients.